Asker station

 Asker Station (Asker stasjon) is a railway station located in downtown Asker, Norway.
 Situated on the Drammen Line, 23.83 km from Oslo Central Station, it also serves as the terminus of the Asker Line and the Spikkestad Line.
-The station is located just southwest of the Asker Tunnel and the Skaugum Tunnel, and just northeast the Lieråsen Tunnel.
+The station is located just southwest of the Asker Tunnel and the Skaugum Tunnel, and just northeast of the Lieråsen Tunnel.
 Vy serves the station with local, regional and intercity trains.
 It is also served by the Airport Express Train and serves as the main bus terminal for the town.
 The station has six tracks and four platforms, consisting of two island platforms and two side platforms.
 The station had 8,400 daily passengers in 2008.